By Tim Robertson

 Magpies boss Glenn Roeder, so glowing in his praise of his squad in the days leading up to the game, was as stunned as anyone after the game.

 "I apologize to the fans," he said.
 "I think apologies are due after such a lack of performance from everybody.
 I certainly had no indication there was going to be a performance like that -- this was the same 11 players who beat Tottenham on Sunday.
+"We never got going all night and in the end we have been badly punished.
+It was just a rank bad performance and a humiliating defeat at home."

 The rapid change in fortunes summarizes Newcastleʼs inconsistent season so far.